top of page

 With the slightly overcast clouds over the monument, it was quite the sight to behold.

 Our last morning was relaxed and lazy.
-We started at 11 and made our way to the Yervan market to pick a few souvenirs.
+We started at 11 and made our way to the Yerevan market to pick a few souvenirs.
 The market was pretty big and really gorgeous to walk in with the fall foliage on either side of the street.
 You will find things big and small - though it is not easy haggle to with the Armenians!

 Next stop was the Cascade tower for panoramic views of the city.
-You will need to climb up 1300 steps to get there though.
+You will need to climb up 1300 steps to get there though

 After that workout, we headed straight for lunch at a local restaurant on the way to the airport.

-Last stop was the Zvarnots temple.
+Last stop was the Zvartnots temple.
 This temple was constructed in the 7th century, it is mostly ruins now but you can still see the footprints of this four shells church.
 One of its most iconic feature is that the columns are with Ionic capitals, commonly seen in the Roman empire.

 There isn’t much to do around there.
 However, I highly recommend adding this one to your itinerary on the way to the airport.
 Since it was hazy, it was difficult to capture Mount Ararat but if you zoom in behind me, you can see faint traces of it.